The Dangers of Drowsy Driving

 If you’re experiencing any of these warning signs, it’s best to switch drivers or pull over immediately.

 What is microsleep?

-Microsleep is more common than you might think and extremely dangerous—have you ever been driving and realized you have no idea how you got from point A to point B?
+Microsleep, which is typically defined as a sleep episode lasting for 15 seconds or less, is more common than you might think — and extremely dangerous.
+Have you ever been driving and realized you have no idea how you got from point A to point B?
 There’s a good chance that it was an episode of microsleep.
 Microsleep is deceiving in that you can appear awake and have your eyes open even while your mind isn’t processing any information around you.
 Those who suffer from sleep deprivation or sleep disorders may be more susceptible, but there are some precautions people can take to avoid microsleep, such as: